Instilling a love for books in preschoolers

 Each story is carefully selected by teachers, hence their age appropriateness.
 These stories help the kids improve their English listening, speaking, and reading skills and are accompanied by varied English-speaking activities such as “My new white shoes” (a game that boosts fine motor skills for Kitty and Nemo kids), “Animals sensory sorting” (a game that requires Bambi kids to mobilize their senses), the “Feed the dinosaurs” challenge for Pooh kids, and the “Bowling” challenge for Alvin classes.

-The atmosphere at Vinschool Royal City Kindergarten – R5 was no less ebullient as the teachers here dressed as characters in stories or meaningful messages that books convey.
+The atmosphere at Vinschool Royal City Kindergarten – R5 was no less ebullient as the teachers here dressed as characters to convey meaningful messages in books convey.
 Well-known stories such as “Little Red Riding Hood”, “The Three Little Pigs” and “The Gigantic Turnip” were brought into life through familiar activities that help promote kids’ motor skills, language skills, and creativity.
-Such experience-based activities really blow the soul into and make books more engaging, thus inspiring kids to fall deeper in love with them every day.
+Such experience-based activities really inspire the soul and make books more engaging, thus inspiring kids to fall deeper in love with them every day.